Red Uno de Bolivia: Formation of Red Uno de Bolivia (1991)

 In 1991, it entered a stage of definitive consolidation.
 Its relationship with associated production companies allowed the station to produce national programs.

-Likewise, Teleandina broadcast on channels 11 in Oruro, 13 in Santa Cruz, 6 (later moved to 9) in Cochabamba (channel 2 CCA Corazón de América is an independent channel that broadcast some programs), 11 in La Paz and had repeater stations throughout the country.
+Likewise, Teleandina broadcast on channels 11 in Oruro, 13 in Santa Cruz, 6 (affiliation later moved to 9) in Cochabamba (channel 2 CCA Corazón de América is an independent channel that broadcast some programs), 11 in La Paz and had repeater stations throughout the country.

 Ivo Kuljis used the station to intensively promote his political campaigns in 1993 and 1997.

 In November 1994, a new stage of technological growth begins with a new transmission equipment adapted to work at an altitude of 4000 meters above sea level and with a power of 5 kW.

 Work was done on the ideal conditioning for the operation of this new equipment, which consisted of new irradiation antennas, a new tower and adequate electrical installations.

 The work carried out made it possible to improve the quality of the signal, thus perfecting the sharpness of the image; and a greater reach allowing a wide national coverage.

 Ivo launched a sister channel to Red Uno in 1996, Canal Mágico (Magic Channel), aimed at children.
 The channel closed around September 2002.
 In July 1997, Red Uno relaunched itself under the name "Red Uno Satelital", by starting a satellite feed.
 Ronald Murillo, managing general of the La Paz station, emphasized its national coverage.